testsigmahq/testsigma-docs/src/pages/docs/test-data/import-data-profiles.md

 ---
-title: "Import test data profile"
+title: "Import Test Data Profile"
-metadesc: "How to import a test data profile to use it as test data in a test case in Testsigma."
+metadesc: "In Testsigma, you can also import a test data profile and use it in your tests.
+This article discusses how to import a test data profile with right file format"
 noindex: false
 order: 5.22
 page_id: "Import test data profile"